zubairhabibawan/vue_gif_tool/README.md

 ## Project setup

-Please download gif folder this is built for specific type of gifs
+Please download gifs from public folder because this tool is built for specific type of gifs
 ```
 npm install
 ```